-There will be two tests each of length approximately one hour.
+There will be two tests each of approximately one hour duration.
 There will be a short break between the two test sessions.
-Each test will assess Verbal, Non Verbal and Numerical ability.
+The tests will assess Verbal, Non Verbal and Numerical ability.
 Applicants are expected to show competence in skills appropriate to Key Stage 2 English and Mathematics, and to be able to apply these skills creatively.